 There are also many cosy coffee shops, local independent shops and boutiques where you can buy souvenirs from Garmisch-Partenkirchen.

 Found in central Bavaria, 20 km from Ga-Pa, Mittenwald is a town that is not only packed full of amazing landscape and scenery, but it is also the ideal place if you are someone who wants to take in the area on their own two feet; and what a beautiful place to explore!
 Leutaschklamm Gorge hike is one of the best places to visit while in Mittenwald 🙂

 The air in Mittenwald is clean and clear and if you happen to take a walk down the main street, the only sound that you will hear is the babbling brook that runs through it.

 Mittenwald is probably a bit underrated but it’s really a beautiful part of Bavaria and one that you just have to visit during your trip to Ga-Pa.

 If skiing is your thing, then you will find 20 kilometres of pistes that you can enjoy and thanks to the extensive snowfall, these pistes are open for as much as 6 months of the year.
-Of course, if you prefer to stay under your own foot power, then you can still explore the beauty of the area and take in some of the most beautiful views in the world.
+Of course, if you prefer to stay under your own foot power, then you can still explore the beauty of the area and take in some of the most beautiful views in Europe.

 You can also be an angel on top of Germany!
 Or at least you can make one 😉